Make your brand a standout –

 – Create a new template for your newsletter emails using your refreshed Brand Style Guide

 I admit to having made this EXACT mistake only a couple of years ago!
-I had put up a new optin which was linked to a previous list I’d cleaned out – but totally neglected to notice that the old automation was still active!
+I’d put up a new optin which was linked to a previous list I’d cleaned out – but totally neglected to notice that the old automation was still active!
 So people got weird emails from me for a month or so before I realised…

 1. Check in with your existing brand: